Browsing with assistive technology videos

 Speech recognition software listens to human speech, transcribes it into text, and executes spoken commands that operate your computer or device.
 People commonly use it as an alternative to using a keyboard, mouse or touch gestures.
 Speech recognition provides access to the entire operating system and applications, including browsers and web content.

-Access the British Sign Language (BSL) version of "Browsing with speech recognition"
+British Sign Language (BSL) version of "Browsing with speech recognition"

 Read more about browsing with speech recognition.